 How far have you got with your project?

-I’ve been working on Casanea for a year now, but I still haven’t managed to generate any income, as I’m the only one managing the whole project.
+After developing a plugin to integrate Mondial Relay with WooCommerce, I’ve been working on Casanea for a year now, but I still haven’t managed to generate any income, as I’m the only one managing the whole project.
+I have also created an SEO audit tool that helps people improve their website’s SEO.
 It’s a huge challenge to manage everything on my own, and even though I’ve had offers to raise funds, I don’t feel like sharing the project.
 Despite that, I’m making steady progress, but I have to juggle development, design and communication with managing my personal life, which is extremely difficult.
 I think I’ll finish development in the next few days, and then I intend to focus on communication through social networks and consider working with influencers.

 Our warmest thanks go to Adrien Baborier and Alexandre Derocq for sharing their experience and vision of entrepreneurship with us.
 Their stories remind us of the importance of determination, resilience and hard work in pursuing our dreams.